-These bodies, while encouraging debate on the issues presented in the paper, do not express any opinion on those matters at this stage.
+EFRAG, while encouraging debate on the issues presented in the paper, does not express any opinion on those matters at this stage.

-Copies of the Discussion Paper are available from the websites of those bodies issuing it.
-A limited number of copies of the Discussion Paper will also be made available in printed form, and can be obtained from EFRAG and [other participants].
+Copies of the Discussion Paper are available from EFRAG's websites.
+A limited number of copies of the Discussion Paper will also be made available in printed form, and can be obtained from EFRAG.

 EFRAG welcomes comments on its proposals via the 'Questions to Constituents' at the end of each section.
-Such comments should be submitted through the EFRAG website by clicking [here-insert hyperlink] or should be sent by post to:
+Such comments should be submitted through the EFRAG website by clicking here or should be sent by post to: